vatsal1991/bash/README.md

 # bash
-Writing scripts, code and anything that I like relating to RHCSA learning!
+Writing scripts, code and anything that I like relating to RHCSA/RHCE learning!

 ## Table of Contents
 - Code